tiagomonteiro0715/keras-predict-heart-disease/README.md

-pip install pydot` and install graphviz
+pip install pydot and install graphviz

+download from kaggle the actualy the dataset